 Liver abscesses are not as common now as they used to be.
 It is imperative to differentiate between the two most common sources for liver abscesses, pyogenic or amebic and to treat upon discovery.

 Drainage plus antibiotics/antifungals are needed.
-Understanding the pathophysiology of liver abscesses is crucial because it aids in the diagnosis from the patient’s presenting symptoms.
+Understanding the pathophysiology of liver abscesses is crucial because it aids in the diagnosis of the patient’s presenting symptoms.

 |||Mischnik A,Kern WV,Thimme R, [Pyogenic liver abscess: Changes of Organisms and Consequences for Diagnosis and Therapy].
 Deutsche medizinische Wochenschrift (1946).
 2017 Jul; [PubMed PMID: 28728202]|